Russia says to step up air strikes in Syria

 The Russian air strikes have hit at least four rebel factions operating under the umbrella of the Free Syrian Army which had received significant military support from states that oppose Assad, rebel fighters said this week.

-This program is separate to the U.S. Defense Department’s train and equip program aimed at fighting Islamic State.
+This programme is separate to the U.S. Defense Department’s train and equip programme aimed at fighting Islamic State.

 The anti-tank weapons, supplied by states opposed to Assad, were an important factor in insurgent advances this year.